2019 4th International Conference on

 Gifu University, Japan

 Abstract: Computer-aided detection/diagnosis, so-called CAD, is rapidly entering the radiology mainstream.
 It has already become a part of the routine clinical work especially for the detection of breast cancer with mammograms, in which the computer output is used as a "second opinion" in assisting radiologists' image interpretations.
-Recent powerful AI technology such as deep learning advances the development and improving performance of CAD to the next stage, sometimes called as AI-CAD.
-In this talk, current status and future of AI-CAD will be explained and discussed.
+Recent powerful artificial intelligence (AI) technology including deep learning advances the development and improving performance of CAD to the next stage, sometimes called as AI-CAD.
+In this talk, the state-of-the-art of AI-CAD and issues to be solved will be reviewed and discussed.

 Prof. Hyoungseop Kim